 As mentioned previously, items have equity, and that means fossil fuels and other energy have already been spent to make the item.
 If the item is usable, why not make that equity last?
-A lot of people are trying to adopt a green lifestyle, and I hear them say, “I’m going to do my part to recycle my containers and newspapers”, but perhaps one of the biggest thing people can do to be green is to curb their consumerism.
-Recently, the haze in China has been dangerously high and it’s spreading to other countries, even blowing across the Pacific Ocean.
-What is the primary source of all that haze?
-Manufacturing goods for export to all of us consumers.
+A lot of people are trying to adopt a green lifestyle.
+And they tell me, “I’m going to do my part to recycle my plastic containers and cardboard boxes”.
+But perhaps one of the biggest thing people can do to be green is to curb their consumerism and buying used whenever possible.
+Recently, the haze in China has been dangerously high.
+And it’s spreading to other places, even blowing across the Pacific Ocean.
+What’s the primary source of all that haze?
+It’s from manufacturing goods that get exported to consumers like us.

-For appliances and gadgets, particularly those cannot be disposed of in a rubbish bin, it is very important to try to extend the life of these as much as possible.
-The Samsung Galaxy S4’s slogan is “Life Companion”, but do they really mean that?
+For appliances and gadgets, particularly those which cannot be disposed of in a rubbish bin, it is very important to try to extend their useful life as much as possible.
+The Samsung Galaxy S4’s slogan is “Life Companion”.
+But do they really mean that?
 What happens when their next model comes out?
 If you absolutely need a new phone every time you are up for recontracting, then please donate or sell your used phone.
 There are organizations that will give it to a good cause, like Project Silverline.

 If your phone or other devices are not in working order, you can drop it off at a e-waste recycling centre.
 Starhub has several e-waste bins set up in various regions of Singapore.
 Although these bins suggest that your device will be safely recycled, do note that much of the e-waste simply gets dumped to poorer nations where people will try recover some of the metals inside often using dangerous and primitive methods of extraction.